open-sdg/open-sdg/docs/open-sdg-features.md

 An example of using the **Not applicable** option is [Rwanda's Reporting status page](https://sustainabledevelopment-rwanda.github.io/reporting-status/).

-For guidance on how to change what reporting stasus options your site uses, see the [XX page]().

 ## Contrast button
 By default, two buttons show to allow you to toggle between different contrast levels - the [US site](https://sdg.data.gov/) is an example of using this option.
 However, you can choose to user a more accessible contrast toggle button - the [UK site](https://sustainabledevelopment-uk.github.io/) is an example of using this option.